-Looking for a solicitor to help you make your Lasting Power of Attorney in Beaconsfield?
-Perhaps you are starting to worry about old age, or have recently experienced a parent suffering from dementia, and acted as their attorney yourself.
+Are you looking for a solicitor to help you make your Lasting Power of Attorney in Beaconsfield?
+Perhaps you are starting to plan for your later years, or have recently experienced a parent suffering from dementia, and acted as their attorney yourself.
 Lasting Powers of Attorney are lengthy and complex documents giving your attorneys important powers.
 It is essential that you have a good legal adviser by your side, to make the process of setting them up go as smoothly as possible.
 Chiltern Wills will work with you to ensure that your Lasting Powers of Attorney reflect your wishes accurately.

 Chiltern Wills is a friendly, professional Will writing business run by former London solicitor Rebecca D’Arcy.
 We are based just outside Beaconsfield in Jordans Village, and we specialise in preparing Lasting Power of Attorney in Beaconsfield, Buckinghamshire HP9.

 We can accommodate social distancing during the Coronavirus outbreak by taking your instructions remotely.
 We will either hold virtual meetings with you over Skype or FaceTime, or alternatively we can take your instructions over the telephone, if that is easier.